-President and Board of Directors.
+President, Board of Directors.
 Carol joined TAP in 2015 after interviewing Nora García at ANIPLANT in Havana.
-Her background is in marketing and documentary photography.
+Carol is an animal lover and volunteers with local animal rescue groups--fostering, photographing, and writing.
+Her background is in marketing and photography.
 Carol lives in Chicago.

 TAP Animal Project, Inc. is a not-for-profit 501(c)(3) charity incorporated in 2010 in Florida.